tacatac/archnosh/README.md

 Various shim packages exist to provide the following:

-1. Commands from other service or system managers that will invoke the corresponding nosh management actions, e.g. nosh-debian-shims, nosh-systemd-shims, nosh-upstart-shims...
+1. Commands from other service or system managers that will invoke the corresponding nosh management actions, e.g. nosh-debian-shims, nosh-systemd-shims, nosh-upstart-shims, etc.

-2. Utilities which may be provided by other packages, e.g. nosh-execline-shims, nosh-ucspi-tcp-shims, nosh-kbd-shims...
+2. Utilities which may be provided by other packages, e.g. nosh-execline-shims, nosh-ucspi-tcp-shims, nosh-kbd-shims, etc.

 ##### troubleshooting